crapitouille/ha-groupee-tariffs/README.md

-# Home Assistant - static/dynamic tariffs Groupe E
+# Home Assistant - WattKeeper - static/dynamic tariffs Groupe E
 > If you are a Groupe E customer and you want to use the static and dynamic tariffs in live for your Home Assistant, your are free to use that.

 This software is provided without any warranty, and is not developed by [Groupe E]